Santa Barbara County

 - Globose dune beetle

-The Nature Conservancy’s Santa Barbara Coastal Resilience Program has three phases.
-The first phase includes modeling coastal process scenarios and mapping future coastal hazard zones.
-The second phase involves conducting a vulnerability assessment to identify sensitive areas and resources and to engage stakeholders.
-The third phase will involve identification of the range of potential adaptation measures and a close examination of the tradeoffs and interactions with the various measures to identify a comprehensive adaptation plan to reduce vulnerabilities for future coastal conditions.
+Santa Barbara County’s Coastal Resiliency Program has three phases.
+The first phase included modeling coastal process scenarios and mapping future coastal hazard zones.
+The modeling and mapping effort was completed in the summer of 2016.
+The second phase, currently ongoing, involved conducting a vulnerability assessment to identify sensitive areas and resources and to engage stakeholders.
+The third phase will involve identification of the range of potential adaptation measures and a close examination of the trade-offs to identify a comprehensive adaptation plan to reduce vulnerabilities for future coastal conditions.
+This phase is not completely funded, so a stand-alone adaptation plan has not yet been prepared.
+Instead, adaptation measures are being presented, discussed, and reviewed during the vulnerability assessment and public stakeholder processes.

-Modeling Future Scenarios The first step is modeling the physical processes and projecting changes based on the best available science on sea level rise and have included at least three sea level rise scenarios (low, medium, high) and three planning timescales (2030, 2060, 2100).
-These scenarios and timescales follow the latest Coastal Commission guidance on sea level rise as well as a similar range as those used in the Coastal Resilience Ventura Project.
+Modeling Future Scenarios The first step was modeling the physical processes and projecting changes based on the best available science on sea level rise and included at least three sea level rise scenarios (low, medium, high) and three planning timescales (2030, 2060, 2100).
+These scenarios and timescales follow the California Coastal Commission’s guidance on sea level rise as well as a similar range as those used in the Coastal Resilience Ventura Project.

 - Short-term, storm-induced erosion